Gayle King receives Walter Cronkite Award for Excellence in Journalism

 "Walter Cronkite came into the living room reporting the news, and people trusted that he was giving them the truth," she said.
 "My dad was one of those people.
 He passed away when I was a freshman in college, but I really can't help thinking of him today because he would be so proud of this moment: A, that I even work at CBS, let's start with that, and then B, that I'm standing here getting the Walter Cronkite Award for Excellence in Journalism."

-About 1,000 people attend the ceremony, the school said.
+About 1,000 people attended the ceremony, the school said.
 While King's close friend Oprah Winfrey wasn't in the audience, she sent along a message for King, who is editor-at-large of "Oprah Daily."

 "I do not know of anybody who deserves this award more than you, because I do not know of another human being on the planet Earth who is more curious, more compassionate, more caring of other people's stories," Winfrey said in a pre-recorded video.